 They can show up within hours or days after consuming gluten.

-For me, I had really bad bloating, stomach pain and extreme fatigue.
+For me, I had really bad reflux or “GERD” which caused bad bloating, stomach pain, extreme nausea and all day burping.

 I didn’t know what was the problem until well, I did.